vinosatravel/www.vinosatravel.com/content/blog/getting-to-indonesia/index.md

 ### Do I need to bring my country's identity card / visa?

 {{< alert icon="check" cardColor="green" iconColor="white" textColor="white" >}}
-Yes, you need to produce your country's identity card / visa to ensure a smooth clearance at the Indonesia border.
+Yes, you need to produce your country's identity card / visa (minimum validity of 6 months at the time of departure) to ensure a smooth clearance at the Indonesia border.

 IMPORTANT: It is up to the country's discretion in permitting entry
 {{< /alert >}} <br>